codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

    pair: Logs; Debug log

 These are MySQL system variables introduced by wsrep API patch version 0.8.
 Almost all of the variables are global except for a few.
 Those are session variables.
+If you click on a particular variable in this table, your web browser will scroll down to the entry for it with more details and an explanation.

 +---------------------------------------+-----------------------------+--------+---------+---------+